-Strengthened regulations regarding restrictive practices
+Strengthening regulations to minimise restrictive practices

-From 1 July 2021, approved providers have updated and specific responsibilities under the Aged Care Act 1997 and the Quality of Care Principles 2014 relating to the use of any restrictive practice in residential aged care and short-term restorative care in a residential care setting.
-Under the amended legislation:
+From 1 July 2021, approved providers have updated and specific responsibilities under the Aged Care Act 1997 and the Quality of Care Principles 2014 relating to the use of any restrictive practice in residential aged care or short-term restorative care in a residential care setting.

 - the Quality of Care Principles require providers to satisfy a number of conditions before and during the use of any restrictive practice.